Amazon Music Unlimited vs Prime Music: What’s the difference between Amazon’s two music streaming options? We take a look.

 You’ll find the Radio feature in both services, but while Prime Music offers more than a thousand playlists and stations, Music Unlimited comes with thousands.

-Alexa and Echo support
+Alexa and Amazon Echo Support

 Alexa is Amazon’s virtual assistant and the heart of the company’s Echo smart speaker and its smaller counterparts, the Echo Dot and Tap.
 That means, whether you’re a Prime Music user or an Unlimited subscriber, you’ll be able to ask Alexa to play songs based on an artist, genre or even a mood if you’re listening through one of those devices.